samcaf/ResolvedEnergyCorrelators/examples/README.md

 ## Calculating Example PENCs:

-To run a complete example calculation of PENCs, use:
+To run a complete example calculation of PENCs, run the following `make` command:

 ```bash
 make penc_example